Conceiva/MezzmoKodiPlugin/README.txt

 -  Resolved issue where actor insertion into Kodi DB would fail if existing movie name was changed in Mezzmo.
--  Fixed minor Kodi debugging log message failurea with non-ASCII characters
+-  Fixed minor Kodi debugging log message failures with non-ASCII characters

 v1.0.6.6